choongzhanhong/choongzhanhong.github.io/content/blog/travels/2024-06-yushan/index.md

 surface area.
 I'd say we were successful enough; we were dry enough to finish the climb, and then the way down.

+![](./yushan-lodgebed.jpg)

 There were some electrical sockets for us to charge our devices.

-![](./yushan-lodgebed.jpg)
+The night got dark, and we didn't have much else to do but rest for an early departure the next day.

-### Day 2
+### Day 2 - Summit and then down

+In the early morning of day 2, around 2-3am, the lodge comes alive again as everyone gets ready to hike the remainder of the trail to the summit.

+If you keep a good pace, you can reach the summit by sunrise and hopefully enjoy the view.

+Anyway, we didn't.
+The steepness picked up and we only got to the summit after the sun had fully risen.

 ![](./yushan-day2morning.jpg)

-The mountain shack is a place to rest before heading out again for the summit.

-By the time we got there, we were soaked.
-There are places to hang our equipment to dry, though the humidity and temperature made it difficult to get fully dry.
-We still managed to an acceptable level, though!

-You could help yourself to heaping portions of soup and braised meat rice, which warmed us up.

-### The summit
+#### The summit

 <figure>
 tba video